Podcast Nos. 16 & 17: Vic & Olga Gostin Geologist & anthropologist (2 podcasts) |

 Links on names are to individual pages for each program where there are notes about each interviewee and other information.
 The podcasts are all one hour or a bit less, and 12 - 14 Megabytes in size.
 See the Technical Page for more information on handling them.

 Each interview is followed by a short section called "In my study: notes on etc." which concludes the podcast.
 I discuss various subjects and play the occasional mystery sound.
-See the List of subjects for more information and links to standalone podcasts of each IMS-Notes, or try In my study: notes for the RSS feed.
+See the List of subjects for more information and links to standalone podcasts of each IMS-Notes.

 Put your mind into the right frame (and test your sound setup) by playing some of the many beautiful sounds of water (1' 39" mp3, 772Kb).